EMDR Therapy

 -

 EMDR works by facilitating the brain's natural processing system, which can be disrupted by trauma.
-By using targeted bilateral stimulation to activate your brain’s information processing networks, you’re able to reorganize distressing memories, reducing the emotional and body response.
+By using targeted bilateral stimulation to activate your brain’s adaptive information processing networks, you’re able to reorganize distressing memories, reducing the emotional and body response.

 -